 You shouldn’t feel any pain when you are eating, and if you do, speak with your Invisalign dentist or orthodontist.
 However, if your teeth and jaw are already sore then it may be a little uncomfortable to chew at first.

 Attachments, buttons and elastics help your aligner put extra pressure on your teeth which may cause more pain around certain teeth.
 If you are having your overbite corrected, or another type of malocclusion, the buttons and elastics will be helping to realign your bite and might cause your jaw to ache.

 Another issue that you may encounter is if the edges of your aligner are sharp or rough.
 This can cause irritation and soreness of the gums, but your dentist can rectify this easily if you let them know.

 It’s important to remember that any pain from the Invisalign system won’t last forever, so don’t let it put you off getting treatment.

 When does Invisalign stop hurting?

 Invisalign pain should only last for the first 2-3 days of a new aligner.
-So, if you are changing your aligner every 2 weeks then you should only experience pain for those first few days of each new set.
+So if you are changing your aligner every 2 weeks then you should only experience pain for those first few days of each new set.

 Invisalign pain first week

 The most common time that you may experience pain with Invisalign aligners is during the first week, as we mentioned before.
-But, this study found that 83% of people got used to their Invisalign aligners after the first week, 53% of people only experienced very mild pain, and 35% didn’t experience any at all.
+This study found that 83% of people got used to their Invisalign aligners after the first week, 53% of people only experienced very mild pain, and 35% didn’t experience any at all.